-• International speakers include lawyers, physicians and experts on nuclear weapons, activists as well as victims of nuclear accidents and nuclear testing.
+- International speakers include lawyers, physicians and experts on nuclear weapons, activists as well as victims of nuclear accidents and nuclear testing.
 Their problems and ways to resolve them will be addressed.

-There is a growing awareness about the catastrophic impact on human health from the nuclear weapons and nuclear power industries.
+There is a growing awareness about the catastrophic impact on human health from nuclear weapons and nuclear power industries.
 The former atmospheric nuclear tests at a number of global test sites have caused irreversible harm to natives living in the test regions.
-Further threats to current and future generations arise from the risks of nuclear-weapons-use and additional nuclear disasters, as well as from the extremely hazardous and long-term nature of radioactive waste.
-Additionally uranium mining and nuclear accidents such as Mayak, Chernobyl and Fukushima have caused and still cause widespread contamination of the earth and water.
+Further threats to current and future generations arise from the risks of use of nuclear-weapons and other nuclear disasters, as well as from the extremely hazardous and long-term nature of radioactive waste.
+Additionally, uranium mining and nuclear accidents such as Mayak, Chernobyl and Fukushima have caused and still cause widespread contamination of the earth and water.